SmokyDaBear/code-wiki-app/src/notes/java/00-java-index.md

-# Java
+# Java Programming Language

+Java was developed by Sun Microsystems (now owned by Oracle Corporation) and released in 1995.

+Java is widely used for building a variety of applications, from web and mobile applications to enterprise-level software.

+## Key Characteristics of Java

-Java is a high-level, class-based, object-oriented programming language that is designed to have as few implementation dependencies as possible.
-It is widely used for building enterprise-scale applications, mobile applications (especially Android apps), and large systems.
+Java is a strictly typed high-level, object-oriented programming language that is designed to be platform-independent.

+- strictly typed: Variables must be declared with a specific data type before they can be used.
+- platform-independent: Java code is compiled into bytecode, which can run on any device with a Java Virtual Machine (JVM), it even runs on different operating systems without modification.
+- object-oriented: Java follows the principles of object-oriented programming (OOP), which promotes code reusability, modularity, and maintainability.
+- high-level: Java provides a high level of abstraction from the underlying hardware, making it easier for developers to write and understand code.

 ## Key Features of Java